eclipse-iceoryx/iceoryx/iceoryx_integrationtest/Readme.md

 colcon build
 ```

-Expected output should be like this: `Summary: 21 packages finished [31.7s]`
+The expected output should be like this: `Summary: 21 packages finished [31.7s]`
 Colcon automatically creates the folders `build`, `install` and `log`.

 **_NOTE:_** Please make sure that the build folder in src/iceoryx is not present to avoid conflicts with the